lanl/drm-fates/1.LANDIS-MODEL/README.md

 	+ **QF_res**: DO NOT CHANGE.
 The horizontal QUIC-Fire resolution of 2m.

+	+ **crop_domain**: boolean indicating whether to crop the LANDIS domain to a smaller burn domain before each fire simulation.

 + Fire Effects:

 	+ **mortality_thresholds**: threshold of percent of the tree canopy remaining after fire, under which a tree will not survive.
 Enter one value for each tree species, in the order corresponding to the species in the fia_spec and landis_spec lists.

+### QUICFire_options.py

+The DRM has built-in functions to write QUIC-Fire input files based on user inputs in QUICFire_options.py.
+Like in LANDIS_options.py, all values are input to a python dictionary.

++ Simulation Parameters:

+	+ **QFVD**: version of QUICFire to use.
+Currently versions 4 and 5 are supported.
+		+ *NOTE: Differences may exist between versions within a major release.
+One in particular might be the omegarelax input in the QU_simparams.inp file.
+If this is causing QUIC-Fire to crash, comment or uncomment line 320 in QFVD4/print_outputs.py*

+	+ **PROJ_FOLDER**: name of the folder containing the QUIC-Fire input files.
+		+ *NOTE: this **must** match the "testcase" argument in 7.QUICFIRE-MODEL/mac_compile/adv_comiple_and_run.sh*

+	+ **SimTime**: fire simulation time (s).

+	+ **print_times**: time interval (s) at which to print output arrays of fuel density, etc.

++ Domain Settings:

+	+ **nx**: horizontal fire grid x size (number of 2m cells)
+	+ **ny**: horizontal fire grid y size (number of 2m cells)
+	+ **nz**: vertical grid size (number of 1m cells)

+		+ If running the DRM with LANDIS, the domain size will be altered in the code based on the size of either the LANDIS domain or the user-provided burn domain, so these are placeholder values.
+If using LLM or FATES, domain size should be set here.

++ Topo Settings:

+	+ **topo_custom**: boolean indicating whether a custom topo.inp file will be used.
+Currently the DRM only supports flat topography, but future versions will include the option to use custom topography.

+	+ **max_topo**: DO NOT CHANGE.
+Set to zero for flat topography.
+Future versions of the DRAM will alter this value based on the difference between the highest and lowest elevations in the AOI.

++ Wind Settings:

+	+ **windspeed**: windspeed in m/s.
+	+ **winddir**: wind direction in degrees.

++ Ignition Settings:

+	+ **custom_ig**: boolean indicating whether or not custom ignitions should be used.
+Currently the DRM does not produce custom ignition patterns internally, but they may be provided by the user through an ignite.dat file.
+If set to true, next four inputs will not be used.

+	+ **ig_xmin**: x coordinate (m) of lower-right corner of rectangular ignition
+	+ **ig_ymin**: y coordinate (m) of lower-right corner of rectangular ignition
+	+ **ig_xlen**: length (m) of rectangular ignition, in positive x direction
+	+ **ig_ylen**: length (m) of rectangular ignition, in positive y direction

+		+ If using LANDIS, the above values will be calculated based on the size of the burn domain.
+Ignitions will be 100m from the west edge of the domain, will be 1/2 the length of the y dimension of the domain, and start 1/4 the y length of the domain from the origin.
+If using LLM or FATES, ignition will be determined from the above values.

+	+ **ig_method**, **ig_pattern**, **ig_spacing**: inputs for potential future implementation of driptorch.